IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 ## Self-attention

-Since its first applications, attentional models have been so successful to push a group of researchers at Google Brain \[Vaswani et al. 2018\] to abandon LSTM and GRU technology and invent a new kind of neural architecture based exclusively on Attention mechanisms.
+Since its first applications, attentional models have been so successful to push a group of researchers at Google Brain [\[Vaswani et al. 2018\]](https://arxiv.org/abs/1706.03762) to abandon LSTM and GRU technology and invent a new kind of neural architecture based exclusively on attention.

 That was the birth of the **Transformer**.